paradedb/paradedb/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/paradedb/paradedb)](https://hub.docker.com/r/paradedb/paradedb)
 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/paradedb)](https://artifacthub.io/packages/search?repo=paradedb)

 [ParadeDB](https://paradedb.com) is an ElasticSearch alternative built on Postgres.
-We're building the features of ElasticSearch's product suite, starting with search.
+You can think of ParadeDB as.
+We're building the features of ElasticSearch's product suite, starting with real-time search and analytics.
+ParadeDB offers Elastic-level full text search and ClickHouse-level aggregates as PostgreSQL.
+ParadeDB is **not** a fork, it is a collection.

 ## Status